Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Introduction

 \section{Introduction}

 Forecasting electricity prices is vital for the efficient functioning of modern energy markets.
 For producers, accurate forecasts support generation planning and trading strategies, while large consumers use them to optimize energy use and reduce costs.
-Methods range from simple regression and time-series models to advanced approaches such as decision trees and neural networks, often enhanced through combination or reconciliation techniques to improve accuracy and preserve data structure.
+Methods range from simple regression and time-series models to advanced approaches such as decision trees and neural networks, often enhanced through postprocessing techniques, such as forecast combination, to improve accuracy~\citep{lag:mar:des:wer:21, jed:etal:2022, tsc:etal:2022}.

-Despite this variety, it remains unclear which forecasts deliver the greatest value for decision support.
-Forecast selection is commonly based on statistical accuracy measures such as Root Mean Square Error (RMSE) or Mean Absolute Error (MAE).
-Yet, studies show that higher accuracy does not always imply greater economic value (see \citep{Stra:22,zar:can:bha:10,lin:zhu:wid:24,car:kar:19}~among others).
-A key reason is the symmetry of conventional accuracy metrics, which fails to reflect the asymmetric costs of over- versus under-prediction \citep{keb:ara:rah:2011,li:chi:2018, zha:wan:hug:2022,ser:wer:2024}.
+Despite this diversity, it remains unclear which forecasts provide the greatest value for decision support.
+Forecast selection is commonly based on statistical accuracy measures such as the root mean squared error (RMSE) or mean absolute error (MAE) {, which directly quantify the deviation between forecasts and realized observations.
+Although perfect foresight -- corresponding to zero RMSE and MAE -- would lead to optimal decisions, numerous studies show that in empirical applications better statistical accuracy does not necessarily translate into greater economic value (see \citealp{mur:1993, zar:can:bha:10,lin:zhu:wid:24}, among others,).
+One key reason is the symmetry of conventional accuracy metrics, which fails to account for the asymmetric costs associated with over- and under-prediction \citep{keb:ara:rah:2011,li:chi:2018,zha:wan:hug:2022,ser:wer:2024}.
+Moreover, such measures typically ignore the joint impact of forecast errors on downstream decision problems.
+While the literature increasingly acknowledges the mismatch between minimizing RMSE or MAE and maximizing economic performance, there remains a lack of systematic and comprehensive research addressing this issue in the context of energy markets.}

-To bridge this gap, decision-focused learning (DFL) incorporates cost or profit functions directly into estimation \citep{Zha:23, mand:etal:24, car:kar:19}.
-While value-oriented methods can offer advantages in practical applications, they also present a notable drawback: the resulting point forecasts often lack interpretability.
-Unlike RMSE- and MAE-based predictions (corresponding to the mean and median, respectively), the minimizer of a cost-oriented loss may not be intuitive \citep{car:kar:19}.
-Moreover, as noted by \citep{mand:etal:24}, some DFL methods yield lower economic value than traditional approaches and require substantially greater computational effort.

-In practice, many firms cannot adopt DFL because they rely on third-party forecasts and cannot alter the prediction process.
-These forecasts also serve multiple departments -- generation, trading, risk management -- each with distinct objectives and cost structures, making a single cost function unsuitable.
-Furthermore, predictions are often utilized as inputs to decision-oriented optimization algorithms~\citep{zym:sze:21, dre:etal:22}.
-Instead of calibration, firms often focus on selecting the most useful forecasts based on appropriate evaluation metrics.